Dalton Schoen: Winnipeg Blue Bombers

 Schoen was signed by the Blue Bombers prior to the start of the 2022 CFL season.
 In the week five away game against the BC Lions, Schoen had his first 100 yard game and also his first two touchdown game as a professional.
 As a result he was named a top performer of the week by the CFL.
 Schoen continued his strong rookie season, he finished the season in the month of October and was named a top performer of the month with five touchdowns and 323 yards receiving.
 Schoen finished the season leading the league in receiving yards and receiving touchdowns, as a result he was the West Division's nominee for the league's Most Outstanding Rookie Award.
 On November 17, 2022, Schoen was declared the CFL's Most Outstanding Rookie for the 2022 Season.
 Following his rookie season in the CFL, Schoen had NFL workouts for the Minnesota Vikings, Arizona Cardinals, and Cincinnati Bengals.
 Schoen led the league in touchdown catches with 10 in 2023 and put up 1,222 receiving yards.
 However Schoen injured his ankle on October 6 and did not play again until the Grey Cup where the Bombers lost 28-24.

 On February 6, 2024, the Blue Bombers announced that Schoen had signed a one-year contract extension with the team.
 Schoen tore his anterior cruciate ligament during the fourth game of the 2024 CFL season, ending his year.
 Schoen re-injured and tore his anterior cruciate ligament in 2025, ending his season on the injured list for the third year in a row.

+Schoen became a free agent when his contract expired on February 10, 2026.